Scheduling using Interactive Optimization Oracles for Constrained Queueing Networks: Applications

-\rule{\linewidth}{0.4mm} The scheduling algorithm described in Section \ref{sec:algorithm_description} using the above second BP oracle system is also throughput-optimal for the same set of functions $f,g$ in Theorem \ref{cor:bp}, where its proof is identical to that of the first BP oracle system.
-The main difference in the second BP oracle is that it decides the schedule $\widehat \bsigma(t)$ greedily based on the `belief' $[b_{(i,j)}]$, while the first one simply checks whether $b_{(i,j)}$ is positive or not.
-A similar version of the scheduling algorithm using the second oracle system was actually studied in \cite{SDPM10} heuristically, where by carefully choosing queue-length functions, Theorem \ref{thm:mainResult} provides its formal throughput-optimality proof which is missing in \cite{SDPM10}.
+While the first BP oracle system simply checks whether the ``belief'', $b_{(i,j)}$, is positive or not, the second BP oracle system determines schedule $\widehat\bsigma(t)$ greedily based on $[b_{(i,j)}]$.
+When we use the same set of functions $f$ and $g$ in Corollary~\ref{cor:bp}, the scheduling algorithm with the above second BP oracle system is also throughput optimal, and the proof is identical to that of the first BP oracle system.
+We note that a similar version of the scheduling algorithm using the second oracle system was first studied in \cite{SDPM10} heuristically, but our results (Theorem~\ref{thm:mainResult}) provide its formal throughput-optimality proof, which is missing in \cite{SDPM10}.